How the heck do people find your vacation rental website to book a stay?

 Most events will have a vendor’s guide page on their website or in their pamphlets.
 For instance, Lake Tahoe’s Shakespeare Festival lists a few different vacation rental options on their “Visit Lake Tahoe” page.
 Not many vacation rental managers take advantage of this advertising, so it could be a great way to stand out and build your reputation.

 We saved this one for last because it’s always the FIRST thing any new marketer asks.

 SEO is an amazing option — but it takes time.
 It takes time to prove to Google that your website is better than other websites.
 The exciting thing is that even as a small business you can do this.
 OneRooftop has built out an extensive list help guide for approaching SEO as a small vacation rental business.

 What is your vacation rental website’s success story?

-Did you do something great we didn’t mention?
+Did you book directly with a marketing technique we didn’t mention something great we didn’t mention?
 Leave us a comment below or send an email to email@example.com.
 OneRooftop would love to hear from you!